 An important concern in the above models is the potential for omitted correlated variables.
 For example, if executives sort to firms in a nonrandom fashion, then the variables measuring CEO type may be proxying for such omitted firm characteristics.
 The nonrandom matching of executives with firms generally makes the identification of "executive effects" difficult.
 However, the AAERs identify the executive(s) named as the perpetrator of the fraud, providing a unique setting to identify the relation between executives' personal vs. financial reporting behavior while holding constant firm-level factors (and all other non-executive level factors) for each CEO-CFO pair.
 We consider a subsample of 75 fraud firms where the CEO was named in 48 cases, and the CFO was named in 37 cases (both executives were named in 30 cases and neither were named in 14 cases).
 In this subsample of fraud firms, 24% of the CEOs and 17% of the CFOs had legal infractions prior to the year of fraud initiation.
 In comparison, 31% and 22% of the named CEOs and CFOs had legal infractions.

-&lt;sup>26 Given the high cost of data on legal infractions and asset ownership, we selected a random subsample of the 109 fraud firms for this analysis of CEO-CFO pairs.

 Also, 32% of the CEOs and 25% of CFOs in the subsample of fraud firms were classified as unfrugal prior to the year of fraud initiation, as compared to 33% of named CEOs and 32% of named CFOs.
 Using data on the legal infractions and luxury asset ownership for 75 CEOs and 75 CFOs of the subsample of 75 fraud firms (and excluding all nonfraud firms), we test whether the likelihood that a given CEO or CFO is named in perpetrating the fraud is positively related to his legal infractions or low frugality, controlling for the press coverage of the given executive during the fraud period.